dccuchile/rivertext/README.md

 Contact
 ------------
-Please write to gabriel.e.iturrabocaz@uis.no for inquiries about the software.
+Please write to gabriel.e.iturrabocaz at uis.no for inquiries about the software.
 You are also welcome to do a pull request or publish an issue in the RiverText repository on Github.